ShipEngine/connect-website/cli.md

 Installation
 ------------------------
-To install the ShipEngine Integration Platform CLI, run the following command from your terminal:
+To install ShipEngine Connect CLI, run the following command from your terminal:

 ```
-npm install --global @shipengine/integration-platform-cli
+npm install --global @shipengine/connect-cli
 ```

 Verify that the CLI was installed correctly: